 Interlibrary Loans are running a reduced service, but we can still currently obtain some journal articles and book chapters.
 This is because the British Library are only able to loan material that they have previously digitised and so already hold digitally.
 For entire book requests, users can contact email@example.com and we will look to see if we can purchase the content as an e-book.
 Please be aware that staff availability may be reduced and therefore, we may take longer in responding to you than normal.

-Along with other universities, we will not be processing any new SCONUL Access applications and we will not be accepting SCONUL Access visitors, until further notice.
+Along with other universities, we will not be processing any new SCONUL Access applications and we will not be accepting SCONUL Access or associate member visitors, until further notice.

 You may also hear that a number of HE organisations, including SCONUL, JISC and UUK/GuildHE Copyright Negotiating and Advisory Committee (CNAC), are in discussion with publishers about permitting additional copying under the CLA HE Licence.
 This is ongoing and library staff will be monitoring developments to ensure we can maximise content to staff and students.

 The Research support staff will be working remotely and continue to provide assistance for our staff and doctoral students, including but not limited to referencing, open access, research data management plans, ethics and copyright.

 The Learntech team are continuing to provide online support.
 Staff should contact their Learning Technologist if allocated.
 Students and staff without an allocated Learning Technologist should email firstname.lastname@example.org.
 All Learntech guidance will be provided on our support pages for staff and support pages for students.
 If you need general online training then you can use the FREE and excellent GCF online resources and LinkedIn for Learning